CP1404/Practicals/prac_02/README.md

 3. Now refactor the part that prints the asterisks into a function that takes 1 parameter: the password.
 PyCharm will see that password needs to be an input parameter and create the function accordingly.
-   This will be a very simple function, but that's fine.*
+   This will be a very simple function, but that's fine (see the note below).

 4. Commit with a meaningful message in the imperative voice.
    This could be something like "Refactor password check program to use functions"

 > [!NOTE]
-> *We are OK with the simple function for printing asterisks because we know the limited context we'll use it in.
+> We are OK with the very simple function for printing asterisks because we know the limited context we'll use it in.
 > If you would like to make it more reusable, you are welcome to give it a second parameter for what symbol to print.
-> Use a default argument so that it prints * when we don't provide that argument.
+> Use a default argument so that it prints `*` when we don't provide that argument.

 Now we'll refactor two programs from prac 1 to use functions (with suitable verb-phrase function names)...